Schedule a Visit

 What are typical class days and times?

-At this time, Jayme is scheduled to do Wednesday evenings at 6pm.
-Tracey will do Monday evenings at 6pm and Saturday's at noon.
-Private classes will be scheduled on a case by case basis.
+At this time, Jayme is scheduled teach Wednesday evenings.
+Tracey will teach Monday evenings and Saturday afternoons.
+Private classes will be scheduled on a case-by-case basis.

 Are there bathrooms?